How not to let a niggling shoulder get in the way of your surf trip

 Every surfer knows that there’s nothing that can quite throw a spanner in the works on a surf trip than the onset of surfers shoulder, otherwise known as swimmers shoulder.
 On a recent surf trip to Morocco I noticed that every other person seemed to be suffering from varying degrees of discomfort in this area; with the other half suffering from Moroc belly!

 Don’t let niggling pain in and around your shoulder girdle ruin your otherwise paradisiacal trip away to your dream waves.
-These tips below for both at home or away should help to keep surfers shoulder at bay.
+These tips below for both home or away should help to keep surfers shoulder at bay.

 Release trigger points with a ball

-A self massage ball should be in every surfers travel kit and a readily available to buy from most major sports shops, but if you haven’t got one to hand then a tennis ball will do just fine.
+A self massage ball should be in every surfers travel kit and are readily available to buy from most major sports shops, but if you haven’t got one to hand then a tennis ball will do just fine.
 Not only good for releasing knots (trigger points) in the back and shoulders, using a ball around your shoulder blades, mid and upper back and neck can also help stop adhesions forming in the fascia around your major muscles, helping to maintain mobility for paddling and pop ups.

 Other good areas to apply this technique to are: